musheeza018/fluxwebsite/content/en/flux/installation/configuration/proxy-egress-traffic.md

 ---
-title: Using HTTP/S proxy for egress traffic
+title: Configure HTTP/S proxy for egress traffic
-linkTitle: Using HTTP/S proxy for egress traffic
+linkTitle: Configure HTTP/S proxy for egress traffic
 description: "How to configure HTTP/S proxy for egress traffic in Flux"
 weight: 130
 ---